zeha/zeha.at-site/_posts/2021-04-10-bullseye-upgrade-notes.markdown

 - Updates are installed by unattended-upgrades
 - Depending on the VM, lots of third-party repositories are present (at least: [Puppet](http://apt.puppet.com/))
 - etckeeper is installed

+Notably absent here are setups with many block devices; I will try upgrading such systems at a later date.

 ## Pre-Update cleanup